 Sunnyside has had just 4 owners in its 160 year history.
 It has been fully restored to reflect the charm and period features of a bygone era whilst incorporating amenities of modern day living.

-The photos shown here were taken by T.G.
-Pearce and were dated 1901.
-They appear to be taken as part of the Federation celebrations as there are a number of clues which make us think this.
-Firstly they were all dressed up in their ‘Sunday best’ and the little girl was a visitor as no one of that age lived at Sunnyside in 1901.
-There appears to be bunting (ribbons) adorning the front fence.
-Polly and her brothers appear to be showing off an invitation to the camera and Polly is looking quite modest about it.
+These photos were taken by T.G.
+Pearce.
+They appear to be taken as part of the Federation celebrations.
+There are a number of clues which make us think this as they were all dressed up in their ‘Sunday best’ and the little girl was a visitor as no one of that age lived at Sunnyside in 1901.
+Also there is bunting adorning the front fence and Polly appears to be showing off an invitation to the camera and is looking quite modest about it.
 We will never know!